Thousands attend Junoon’s London comeback concert

 Titled "Junoon – The Comeback Tour," the concert was presented by Geo Television Network to British Pakistanis.
 Geo’s Capital Talk host Hamid Mir and cricketer Shahid Afridi made short speeches at the start of the concert and emphasized that bands like Junoon projected the real side of Pakistan’s efforts for cultural and social harmony and peace.

-The crowd of mostly professional Pakistanis, who had travelled from all over the UK, went wild as soon as lead singer Ali Azmat, lead guitarist Salman Ahmed, producer John Alec, bassist Brian O'Connell, guitarist Omran Shafique and rest of the band members arrived on the stage.
 Rock signer Ali Azmat had promised ahead of the concert that the band will give a once-in-a-lifetime performance before British Pakistani and Asian fans and without a doubt, the band lived up to the promise of putting every ounce of energy into giving their best.
+The band’s performance also validated Salman Ahmed’s claim that while the band has come together after over 13 years but the Junoon in the band members and their fans never died.

 The evening kicked off with hitting the notes of “Sayonee” and from the opening tune till the end of the song, the crowd sang along in an atmosphere that remained mesmerizing, nostalgic and memorable till the end.